 The undated satellite photo below shows the power station in Sarni village, Betul district.

 Units 10 and 11 are located adjacent to the east side of the older plant site.

 A large coal ash disposal site is located about 1 km west of Sarni.
 A coal handling plant is located northwest of Sarni, between Sarni and the adjacent town of Pathakhera.

-The plant is currently being expanded with the addition of two 250MW units to the existing power station The first unit, Unit 10 was commissioned in March 2013.
-The second unit, Unit 11, is due for commissioning in 2013.
+The plant was expanded with the addition of two 250MW units to the existing power station The first unit, Unit 10, was commissioned in March 2013.
+The second unit, Unit 11, was commissioned in December 2013.

 Sponsor: M.P.
 Power Generating Company

 Location: Sarni village, Betul district, Madhya Pradesh, India

 - Coal ash disposal site and coal handling plant: 22.1091796, 78.1561804 (exact)

 - Units 6-11: Operating